syncfusion-content/wpf-docs/wpf/Scheduler/ContextMenu-Commands.md

 # Context Menu Commands in WPF Scheduler (SfScheduler)

-The WPF Scheduler will have support to define a context menu for appointments, time slots, and month cells.
+The WPF Scheduler will have support to define a context menu commands for appointments, time slots, and month cells.
 It also will have built-in `RoutedUICommands` support for handling the context menu to add, edit, and delete appointments.
-There are two types of ContextMenu.
+There are two types of `ContextMenu`.

 * CellContextMenu
 * AppointmentContextMenu

 ## Cell context menu

-You can set the context menu for time slot and month cells by using `SfScheduler.CellContextMenu` property.
-CellContextMenu will be appeared only on time slot or month cells.
+You can set the context menu for time slot and month cells by using `SfScheduler.CellContextMenu` property. `CellContextMenu` will be appeared only on time slot or month cells.

 >**NOTE**
-The menu items which binds the `SchedulerCommands.Edit` and `SchedulerCommands.Delete` built-in commands will be disabled in CellContextMenu.
+The menu items which binds the `SchedulerCommands.Edit` and `SchedulerCommands.Delete` built-in commands will be disabled in `CellContextMenu`.
-The DataContext for the context menu is `SchedulerContextMenuInfo` `CommandParameter` of menu item should bound to context menu's data context when using the commands in `SchedulerCommands`.
+The `DataContext` for the context menu is `SchedulerContextMenuInfo` `CommandParameter` of menu item should bound to context menu's data context when using the commands in `SchedulerCommands`.

 {% tabs %}
 {% highlight xaml %}